HiveHQ/efflux-spark/README.md

 pip install netaddr pymongo boto3 boto
 ```

-Now you can create your AMI image and feed that to the `-a AMI` switch on your ec2 config script.
+Now you can create your AMI image, make it public, and feed that to the `-a AMI` switch on your ec2 config script.